cbeneke/hcloud-fip-controller/docs/configuration.md

 ## ENV variables

+* FLOATING_IPS_LABEL_SELECTOR
+Selector for floating ips in case not all floating ips should be used in the controller.
+This will be ignored when hcloud_floating_ips are defined.

 * HCLOUD_API_TOKEN
 API token for the hetzner cloud access.

 * HCLOUD_FLOATING_IP
 Floating IP you want to configure.
 In case of IPv6 can be any of the /64 net.
-If you want to use multiple IPs use config file or command line parameters
+If you want to use multiple IPs use config file or command line parameters.
+When no floating ips are given, the controller will auto discover them from the hetzner api.

 * LEASE_NAME, *default:* "fip"
 Name of the lease created by the lease lock used for leader election